boscoh/supplescroll/readme.md

 We can also calculate exactly the `figlist_width` needed to fill the remaining space, and assign this to `figlist` via `set_outer_width`.

+Finally, the resize function looks for images in the `figlist` and resizes them to fit the column.
+If the column is big enough, then the image will be displayed at its natural dimensions.
+Simarly, youtube videos will be resized until it reaches a maximum size.
+A fixed aspect ratio is applied to all youtube videos.

 Note: Firefox sometimes screws up the sizes unless the `<doctype>` in the `<head>` is defined to html.